 “Wretched man that I am!
 Who will deliver me from this body of death!”

-We are broken and without hope in our own flesh.
+We are fallen, broken, without hope in our own flesh.

 “Thanks be to God through Jesus Christ our Lord!”